Green River Heliobatis radians Stingray Fossil Fish

 Fossil Site: Green River Formation, Fossil Lake, Kemmerer, Wyoming

 This is an exquisite, museum quality juvenile Stingray specimen known as Heliobatis radians (Order: Rajiformes; Family: Dasyatidae), at once a rare and highly sought species, and the only species of ray from this formation.
 The preservation is superb and the preparation is the best there is.
-Note in the pictures the details in the barbs and the thorn-like spines of the tail.
-I have not seen a better example offered in 8 years.
 Heliobatis is highly sought not only for the rarity, but also because a specimen such as this makes for an awesome display.

 Rays belong to the Chondrichtyes, as do the sharks.
 All have an inner skeleton made of cartilage.
 Since cartilage comprises more organic material (collagen and elastic tissues) than bone, it decays more rapidly.
 As a result, fossils of cartilaginous fishes generally are rare.